rezanid/visiostencilfactory/README.md

 ## Stencil Galleries
 The followig stencil galleries contain identical icons shared by Ben Coleman in his repository, but converted to Visio Stencils for your convenience.

+> 📯 NOTE!
+> Ther might be some shaped in the stencils that won't work.
+This is because Visio is not able to import them unfortunately.
+You can check the list int [Known Issues](#known-issues-) section

 ### Core Azure Sets
 Azure Docs
 Scraped from main Azure docs site, all major Azure services are in here plus a couple of other useful icons.
 The main place to start if what you require is an icon for a top level Azure service